cbonoz/homechain/README.md

 * Create terms to allow others to deposit to it
 * Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.
 * Generate NFT after form completion
+- The technology here could be leveraged for other esignature purpsoes as well (beyond real estate), where you want to esign a document and have the signature tied to the document in a filecoin directory.
+- This actually serves that purpose but with a self-signed title document.
 * API call from chainlink to get house price estimate.
 * Login (powered by moralis).
 * Search listings (backed by moralis).

+Create a limited partnership (LP), issue a token on whatever blockchain you want.
+Make the bylaws of the LP state that ownership and voting rights for LP is dictated by ownership of said token.
+Transfer ownership of one or more pieces of real estate to the LP.
+Whether a single home or bundle.
+Now you have this LP which owns one or more assets, and you can transfer around ownership of the LP itself by just sending tokens around.

 -->